Poor Fellows

 The Great Sept of Baelor is surrounded by a ragged horde of Poor Fellows.[15]

-Poor Fellows and Warrior's Sons escort Cersei during her walk of atonement.[4]
+Poor Fellows and Warrior's Sons escort Cersei during her walk of atonement, with the Poor Fellows shoving onlookers away to open up a path for her.[4]

 Historical members